telerik/kendo-ui-core/docs-aspnet-mvc/helpers/button/overview.md

 The Button uses an existing `span` element if it is supplied as `.Content()`&mdash;for example, if you want to have a Button with no text.
 The `span` element must have a `k-sprite` CSS class.

-The example below demonstrates how to use a button with no text.
+The following example demonstrates how to use a button with no text.

 ###### Example